 About British Newspapers

-UK Newspapers are categorised into two niches, intellectual newspapers that cover topics related to education, finance, and related and others, commonly termed ‘tabloids’ which comprise news related to entertainment.
+UK Newspapers are categorised into two niches: intellectual newspapers that cover topics related to education, finance, and related, and others, commonly termed ‘tabloids’, which comprise news related to entertainment.
 The United Kingdom’s highest-selling newspaper is The Metro.

-List of the top 10 Largest UK Newspapers in 2024
+List of the top 10 Largest UK Newspapers in 2026

 1. Metro

-• Average Circulation: 953, 475
+- Average Circulation: 953, 475

-• Owned By: DMG Media
+- Owned By: DMG Media

 2. The Telegraph

-• Average Circulation: N/A
+- Average Circulation: N/A

-• Owned By: Telegraph Media Groups
+- Owned By: Telegraph Media Group

 Also Read – Ranked: Top 10 Most Popular Sports in The World